 The beauty of Kamalaya’s surrounding nature is integrated into the simple elegance of its architecture and design.
 Buildings are nestled amidst ancient, granite boulders, streams, and tropical vegetation, with existing rocks and trees as defining elements for many of the structures.
-Rooms have elegant interiors and modern comforts such as air-conditioning, tea and coffee bar, snack center, refrigerator, sound system, telephone and internet connection.
+Rooms have elegant interiors and modern comforts such as air-conditioning, tea and coffee bar, snack centre, refrigerator, sound system, telephone and internet connection.
 However, they are without a television so you can really escape from reality and focus on yourself.

 Your stay here is a lifestyle, everything from what you wear to the meals you eat will be tailored to help you achieve your aim of coming here in the first place.
 Meals are specially designed whether you are on a detox, fitness training or healthy program.
 There are also menus to cater for those who are eating normally too!

 There are several different room categories at Kamalaya, varying for their location, size, views and amenities.
-Whichever category you choose, you can guarantee an air of calm as you walk through your door with light airy colors and unfussy décor.
+Whichever category you choose, you can guarantee an air of calm as you walk through your door with light airy colours and unfussy décor.

 Cosy rooms found amongst the boulders and trees and located near the hilltop Yoga Pavilion and Yantra Hall.
 Views are of the sea or garden, some have balconies and they are furnished with either twin or king bed.
-They measure 35 sq meters.
+They measure 35 sq metres.

 With a location at the top of the resort you have sea views.
 These suites have a private balcony and are close to Soma Restaurant and Alchemy Tea Lounge.
 Most have outdoor showers and bathtub.
-They measure 65 sq.meters.
+They measure 65 sq.metres.

 |Beach Front Villa||